 - Low battery voltage triggers warning messages during the exit from Diagnostics.
-If the main battery pack falls below 28 V, a message displays to replace the battery before deployment. - If the main battery pack falls below 18 V, the Diagnostics program terminates and displays the message below before returning to the Main Menu. - If a critically low battery is detected and a data file exists in memory that has not been offloaded, an additional warning displays before returning to the Main Menu.
+If the main battery pack falls below 28 V, a message displays to replace the battery before deployment. - If the main battery pack falls below 18 V, the Diagnostics program terminates and displays the message below before returning to the Main Menu. - If a critically low battery is detected and a data file exists in memory that has not been offloaded, an additional warning displays reminding the user to offload data.